The Unseen Species Problem Revisited: Intermediate Future

-Following previous authors we aim to construct linear estimators suited to $r>1$.
-These will not be a-temporal as to avoid being subject to Theorem \ref{thm: homogeneous linear minimax} via Proposition \ref{prop:symmetries}.
-Instead of trying to find an interpretable $H$ à la \cite{orlitsky_2016_optimal} we aim to choose one algorithmically.
-At face value this is not a feasible optimization problem as one would need to optimize over both $H$ and $\mu$.
-However, we give the following theorem which alleviates the problem.
-We denote the exponential generating function of $H$ (understood as a sequence) by and let $H^2$ denote the element-wise square of $H$.
+Following previous authors we aim to construct (linear) estimators suited to $r>1$.
+These will not be atemporal as to avoid being subject to Theorem \ref{thm: homogeneous linear minimax} via Proposition \ref{prop:symmetries}.
+The restriction to linear estimators is principally motivated by Proposition \ref{prop:symmetries}.
+However, the class of linear estimators is large enough to contain estimators matching the best known rate.